dancasmor/An-aproach-to-a-spike-based-Content-Addressable-Memory-bio-inspired-in-the-Hippocampus/README.md

 <p align="justify">
 The author of the original idea is Daniel Casanueva-Morato while working on a research project of the <a href="http://www.rtc.us.es/">RTC Group</a>.

-This research was partially supported by the Spanish grant MINDROB (PID2019-105556GB-C33/AEI/10.13039/501100011033).
+This work is supported by grant MINDROB (PID2019-105556GB-C33), NASSAI (PDC2023-145841-C33) and SANEVEC (TED2021-130825B-I00) funded by MICIU/AEI /10.13039/501100011033, by “ERDF A way of making Europe” and by the European Union NextGenerationEU/PRTR.

-D. C.-M. was supported by a "Formación de Profesor Universitario" Scholarship from the Spanish Ministry of Education, Culture and Sport.
+D. C.-M. was supported by a “Formación de Profesorado Universitario” Scholarship from the Spanish Ministry of Science, Innovation and Universities.
 </p>